Bfgeshka/awesome-c/README.md

 * [ElementsProject/lightning](https://github.com/ElementsProject/lightning) - c-lightning — a Lightning Network implementation in C
 * [FreeRDP/FreeRDP](https://github.com/FreeRDP/FreeRDP) - FreeRDP is a free remote desktop protocol library and clients
 * [FreeRDP/Remmina](https://github.com/FreeRDP/Remmina) - The GTK+ Remmina Remote Desktop Client
+* [GROX13/BitTorrent](https://github.com/GROX13/BitTorrent) - BitTorrent is a protocol for the practice of peer-to-peer file sharing that is used to distribute large amounts of data over the Internet.
+BitTorrent is one of the most common protocols for transferring large files, and peer-to-peer networks have been estimated to collectively account for approximately 43% to 70% of all Internet traffic (depending on geographical location) as of February 2009.
+In November 2004, BitTorrent was responsible for 35% of all Internet traffic.
+As of February 2013, BitTorrent was responsible for 3.35% of all worldwide bandwidth, more than half of the 6% of total bandwidth dedicated to file sharing.

 ### Websockets ###
 * [Wslay][248] - WebSocket library.
 Implements version 13 of the WebSocket